ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Information disclosure {#sec-information-disclosure}

-Servers should not disclose to untrusted parties operational capacity information that can be used to saturate its resources.
+Servers should not disclose to untrusted parties operational capacity information that can be used to saturate its infrastructural resources.

 While this specification does not mandate whether non 2xx responses consume quota, if 401 and 403 responses count on quota